 What is the Stanley Plog Travel Quiz (Personality Assessment)?

-I suspect that among Fifty Plus Nomads, there are:
+I suspect that Fifty Plus Nomads have:

 - More Venturers and Pioneers than in Plog’s sample.